What to see

-Swiss Exhibition afternoon and Exhibition opening 29th May 2016 at 1.30pm
+Swiss Exhibition opening 29th May 2016 until September

 McDonald Cottage is a genuine pioneer cottage of the district.
 It was built at Kiwitahi in 1874 and was the home of Mr and Mrs Thomas McDonald.
 The cottage was shifted to the Museum complex in Lorne St in 1966.
 In 2009 it was relocated to its new home in Canada St and is furnished in the style of around 1900 with many of the McDonald family’s original items.
 The McDonald cottage is incorporated into the museum exhibition and can be viewed as part of your tour of the museum.